DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

 - 4.2.3 Network Access Control (NAC) devices

     - **Network Access Control (NAC)**: the concept of controlling access to an environment through strict adherence to and enforcement of security policy
-    - NAC is meant to be an automated detection and response system that can react in real time, ensuring all monitored systems are patched/updated and have current security configurations, as well as keep unauthorized devices out of the network
+    - NAC is meant to be an automated detection and response system that can react in real time, ensuring all monitored systems are patched/updated and have current security configurations, as well as keep unauthorized devices out of the network. 📝 Note that it cannot reduce social engineering threats.
     - NAC goals:
-        - prevent/reduce known attacks directly (and zero-day indirectly)
+        - prevent/reduce known attacks directly (and zero-day attacks indirectly)
         - enforce security policy throughout the network
         - use identities to perform access control
+        - detect/block rogue devices
     - NAC can be implemented with a preadmission or postadmission philosophy:
         - **preadmission philosohpy**: requires a system to meet all current security requirements (such as patch application and malware scanner updates) before it is allowed to communicate with the network
         - **postadmission philosophy**: allows and denies access based on user activity, which is based on a predefined authorization matrix